zuninorodrigo90/genetic-algorithm/README.md

 # Genetic Algorithm for Minimum Vertex Cover

 This project implements a **Genetic Algorithm (GA)** in Java to solve the **Minimum Vertex Cover** problem on arbitrary graphs.
-The solution uses a bitstring representation, elitist selection, 2‑point crossover, bit‑flip mutation, and a fitness function composed of **two penalty-based areas**.
+The solution uses a bitstring representation, elitist selection, 2-point crossover, bit-flip mutation, and a fitness function composed of two penalty-based areas.

 ---

 ## Problem Overview

-Given a graph \(G = (V, E)\), a *vertex cover* is a set of vertices such that **every edge is incident to at least one selected vertex**.
+Given a graph \(G = (V, E)\), a *vertex cover* is a set of vertices such that **every edge has at least one endpoint that is included in the cover**.

-The objective of the *Minimum Vertex Cover* problem is:
+The objective of the Minimum Vertex Cover problem is:

-### **Find the smallest possible set of vertices covering all edges.**
+### 👉 Find the smallest possible set of vertices that covers all edges.

-This is an NP-hard optimization problem, which makes it ideal for metaheuristics such as Genetic Algorithms.
+This is NP-hard and cannot be solved exactly in polynomial time unless P = NP, making heuristic approaches highly valuable.

 ---

 ## Genetic Algorithm Design

 ### **Representation**
-Each individual is a list of bits (0/1) of length equal to the number of vertices:
+Each individual is a bit vector of length `NUM_VERTICES`:
 - `1` → vertex is included in the cover
 - `0` → vertex is not selected